Kimagure Orange Road: Anime

 Kimagure Orange Road was adapted into an anime series broadcast on Nippon Television, animated by Studio Pierrot and directed by veteran animator Osamu Kobayashi with character designs by Akemi Takada and scripts by Kenji Terada, with Narumi Kakinouchi adding design work to the anime, as well as the opening and ending credits for episodes 1–8.

-AnimEigo licensed the 1st movie and OVA series for North America on VHS and Laserdisc in 1993/1994.
+AnimEigo licensed the first movie and the OVA series for North America on VHS and Laserdisc in 1993/1994.
 A subtitled Laserdisc and VHS release of the TV series was published in 1998.

 On February 1, 2002, a complete box set was released on DVD with updated and "improved" translations from the earlier VHS and LD releases.
 However, the company's decision to remove the opening and ending songs from each episode on the DVD release was heavily criticized by fans, forcing AnimEigo to release a public apology and a promise that they would correct their mistake once their initial press of the "flawed" DVDs were depleted.
 After a lengthy remastering process, the company made good on their promise and gave buyers the option of mailing in their original DVDs to receive a version that had the themes intact, free of charge.
 AnimEigo's translations were not legally available outside of North America, and their license for the TV series and OVAs expired 10 years after the initial licensing, in July and August 2006 respectively.

 On September 1, 2017, Netflix in Japan began streaming the entire 48 episodes of Kimagure Orange Road with a new high definition transfer and restoration.

 In August 2018, Discotek Media announced that it would release two Blu-ray Disc sets, one covering the television series and one covering the OVAs and the first movie.
-Features on the set include the original TV Series remastered in High Definition using the new transfer from Netflix Japan, creditless openings and endings, TV broadcast promos, translation notes, an art gallery, as well as the music video OVA "Their Love Repository."
+Features on the set include the original TV series remastered in high definition using the new transfer from Netflix Japan, creditless openings and endings, TV broadcast promos, translation notes, an art gallery, as well as the music video OVA "Their Love Repository."
 The TV series Blu-ray set was released on March 26, 2019.

 AD Vision released the second movie to dubbed and subtitled VHS in 1998 and on DVD on August 21, 2001.
 However, this movie went out of print in 2009 after ADV's shutdown, since its license was not transferred to Section23 Films.
 This movie remains the only piece of the animated series that has been dubbed into English.

 In the UK, only the OVA series and first movie were released on VHS by MVM Films, subsequently receiving low sales likely due to the absence of the television series.